Oh my patient darlings. I finally have a couple of moments to write up the recipe for my gluten free, dairy free, egg free soaked bread.

 10g (walnut sized piece) fresh yeast

-1 or 2 tsp maple syrup or date syrup - less sour with more syrup
+1 or 2 tsp maple syrup or date syrup - less sour with more syrup, but completely optional

 Line a 1lb (454g) loaf tin with baking parchment - the silicone type works best, but good greaseproof should be fine.
 Scrape in the mixture and level the top.
-Leave to rise in a draft free place for 45 minutes.
+Leave to rise in a draft free place for 45 minutes or until risen almost to the top of the tin or increased in volume by about a third and puffy on top.

 Heat the oven to 200C 15 minutes before rising time is up.
 Put the loaf in the oven and bake for 15 minutes at 200C.